About

 Anthony Castellanos ’85, Chair

-Mr. Castellanos began his career in the accounting profession while attending Brooklyn College, preparing tax returns and performing bookkeeping services for clients of a local accounting firm.
-Upon graduating from Brooklyn College, he accepted an associate position with Price Waterhouse where he launched his career in their entertainment and media practice and was admitted to the partnership in March of 1998.
-In October of 2000, Mr. Castellanos accepted a position with SoftBank Corporation, a telecommunications, technology, and media company with global private equity and venture capital investments and operations.
-He was a Partner in SoftBank’s venture capital arm, SoftBank Capital, and served as SoftBank’s Chief Tax & Administrative Officer until January 2006, when he joined KPMG LLP.
+Upon graduating from Brooklyn College, he accepted an associate position with Price Waterhouse, where he launched his career in its entertainment and media practice and, in 1988, was admitted to the partnership.
+In 2000, he accepted a position with SoftBank Group Corporation, a technology, media, and telecommunications company with global private equity and venture capital investments and operations.
+He was a partner in SoftBank’s venture capital arm, SoftBank Capital, and served as SoftBank’s chief tax and administrative officer until January 2006, when he joined KPMG.

-Martin D. Sass’ 63, Vice-Chair
+Martin D. Sass ’63, Vice-Chair

-Martin D. Sass is Chairman and CEO of M.D.
+Martin D. Sass is Founder, Chairman and CEO of M.D.
 Sass, one of the nation’s leading independent registered investment management firms.

 Ante Basic ’90, Treasurer

-Mr. Basic is the co-founder and co-portfolio manager of Trigon Investment Advisors, a global macro hedge fund with $500 million under management.
+Ante Basic is the co-founder and co-portfolio manager of Trigon Investment Advisors, a global macro hedge fund with $500 million under management.
 He is responsible for all aspects of running Trigon, including the implementation of discretionary and quantitative trading strategies that invest in major global assets classes.

-Mr. Basic began his career in finance while a student at Brooklyn College, performing programming and back office functions for equity options traders at the American Stock Exchange.
+Basic began his career in finance while a student at Brooklyn College, performing programming and back office functions for equity options traders at the American Stock Exchange.

-Upon graduation he joined Chase Manhattan Bank (1990-96) where he completed the Capital Markets Training Program and became head trader of a quantitative trading group, responsible for portfolio management, research and development of systematic and quantitative trading strategies.
+Upon graduation he joined Chase Manhattan Bank (1990–96), where he completed the Capital Markets Training Program and became head trader of a quantitative trading group, responsible for portfolio management, research, and development of systematic and quantitative trading strategies.

 Stella Lagudis ’82, Secretary